archkatas-team-oreilly-21/solution/README.md

 system.
 If something isn’t done soon, Penultimate Electronics will be forced to abandon this very lucrative business line and fire all of the experts (including you, the architect).*

-Giving requirements above it is clear that due to growth or seasonal spikes in customer activities company struggles to deliver its core promises and is on the verge of complete shutdown of business operations and exit.
+Giving statement above it is clear that due to growth or seasonal spikes in customer activities company struggles to deliver its core promises and is on the verge of complete shutdown of business operations and exit.

 Major issues identified by quick analysis are following in an descending order of importance: